resbaz/nectar-cloud-lessons/Planning/Lessons.md

 * http://steve-parker.org/sh/sh.shtml
 * http://code.tutsplus.com/articles/10-terminal-commands-that-will-boost-your-productivity--net-14105

-PuTTY isn't the best solution: there are possibly other, easier solutions for us to use...
+PuTTY isn't the best solution: there are other, easier solutions for us to use.
+But we need to fit into Intersect's training...

-##To discuss
+## To discuss

 Password access, its downsides, keys and ssh, encryption of network access (and why) scp.